Australians missing overseas

 - Contact their financial institution(s) (if authorised) to check details of their latest credit/debit card transactions.

-- Contact the missing person's last known address or employer to seek information about their possible movements.
+- Contact the missing person's last known address or employer for information about their possible movements.

 - Contact their travel agent or airline (if authorised) to seek details of their travel arrangements.

-- Contact their mobile phone provider to information on any calls they may have made
+- Contact their mobile phone provider to find information on any calls they may have made.

 Maintain a record of all the information you gather so you can provide comprehensive details, if required, to others assisting to locate the person.